cozitdoesntwork/cozitdoesntwork/README.md

 - First year student at the University of London.
+Learning C++ and Javascript.

 <!---
 cozitdoesntwork/cozitdoesntwork is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.